-- Infinite Scrolling: When active, rows are read back from the server in blocks to provide the experience of infinite scrolling.
-This allows viewing very large datasets in the browser by only bringing back data one block at a time.
-Using Infinite Scrolling is an optional feature.
-It is possible to bring back all the data for a particular group level and then allow the grid to do Sorting and Filtering of the data in the browsers memory.
+Infinite Scrolling: Rows are read back from the server in blocks to provide the experience of infinite scrolling.
+This allows viewing very large datasets in the browser by only bringing back data one block of data at a time.

 To accompany the examples in the documentation, we also provide the following full stack examples for reference.
 We advise using the examples in the documentation to learn about the Server-Side Row Model and then using the full stack examples as reference.

 - Java Server connecting to Apache Spark

 Continue to the next section to learn about the SSRM API Reference.